 Reading and writing, mathematics, social studies, health education, physical education, computer science and career studies standards were revised during 2017 and are now formally adopted.
 They are scheduled for review beginning again in 2025.
 Following these, world languages, technology, and library/media standards have been revised.
-Revision of science standards occurred in 2020-2022, and review of visual and performing arts standards began in 2021 and is ongoing.
-Thereafter, standards review will occur on a rotating cycle every six years.
+Revision of science standards will occuroccurred in 2020-20221, and review revision of visual and performing arts standards began in 2021 and is ongoing.
+2022 will follow.
+Thereafter, standards review revisions will occur on a rotating cycle every six years.